CDBG Manuals/Plans

 - Offer to Purchase Easement

-- When A Public Agency Acquires Your Property- HUD Brochure- English
+- When a Public Agency Acquires Your Property - English

-- When A Public Agency Acquires Your Property- HUD Brochure- Spanish
+- When a Public Agency Acquires Your Property - Spanish

 Down Payment Assistance